Affiliate links on Android Authority may earn us a commission. Learn more.

 - Guided meditation, breathing, and sleeping exercises (via companion app)

 - Stress tracking

 Oura offers a unique approach to wellness tracking.
 Technically, the Oura Ring 3 can record dozens of important metrics (and it does so), but Oura also helps users cut through the noise of data overload.

 The Oura app echoes this hands-off approach to tracking in its look and data presentation as well.
-As mentioned, users will find the quickest access to their three basic scores.
+Users will find the quickest access to their three basic scores as mentioned.
 These are based on your recorded metrics but also on the personal goals you set.
-Additionally, the device will learn your patterns and habits the longer you wear it and adjust accordingly.
+The device will also learn your patterns and habits and adjust accordingly the longer you wear it.
 Our reviewer was impressed when her scores and guidance quickly adjusted to accommodate her naturally late bedtime.
 You can tap into further details at will and will find daily, weekly, and monthly data for rought 20 different health metrics.

-Where we feel Oura excels most is in sleep tracking, which isn’t a surprise since that’s where the brand started.
+We feel Oura excels most in sleep tracking, which isn’t a surprise since that’s where the brand started.
 During our review period, we found the Oura Ring 3 every bit as accurate as our Fitbit devices.
-The platform also offers niche metrics such as overnight movement, and latency, which offers a more in-depth look at bedtime activity and habits.
+The platform also offers niche metrics such as overnight movement and latency, which offers a more in-depth look at bedtime activity and habits.

 Fitness tracking with Fitbit

 Fitbit devices also support a robust list of tracking tools and sensors.
 Though exact features vary from device to device, a typical Fitbit offers the following: